-2nd generation Google Nest Protect has a built-in microphone that lets it check its own speaker and horn during both Sound Check and Safety Checkup tests.
+2nd gen Google Nest Protect has a built-in microphone that lets it check its own speaker and horn during both Sound Check and Safety Checkup tests.
 If Nest Protect can’t verify that its speaker or and horn are working, you should run a Safety Checkup to make sure you can hear the alarm for yourself.

 During each automatic monthly Sound Check or manual Safety Checkup test, Nest Protect uses its speaker and horn to make a short sound, and then uses its microphone to listen for that sound.
 Listen to it now >